tahershaker/Learning-Kubernetes/1. Introduction To Kubernetes/README.md

 ## What is Kubernetes - Overview

-Kubernetes is an open-source project build originally by Google in 2014 and later donated to `CNCF` (Cloud Native Computing Foundation) designed to orchestrate, automate and manage containerized applications.
+Kubernetes is an open-source project build originally by Google in 2014 and later donated to [CNCF](https://www.cncf.io/) (Cloud Native Computing Foundation) designed to orchestrate, automate and manage containerized applications.
 The name Kubernetes originates from Greek, meaning helmsman or pilot.
 K8s as an abbreviation results from counting the eight letters between the "K" and the "s".
 The official description of kubernetes from the official kubernetes documentation is:

 Referring to Kubernetes official documentation [_Referenced Below_], `Kubernetes Overview`:

 - Kubernetes is a portable, extensible, open source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
 It has a large, rapidly growing ecosystem.
 Kubernetes services, support, and tools are widely available.

-To have an understanding of what is kubernetes and why is it considered to be somehow a mandatory tool when it comes to cloud-native architecture and modern applications, we need to look at the issue kubernetes is fixing and the additional capability it provides to container orchestration.
+To have an understanding of what is kubernetes and why is it considered to be somehow a mandatory tool when it comes to cloud-native architecture and modern applications, let's look at the issue kubernetes is fixing and the additional capability it provides to container orchestration.

-When thinking about microservices, an application was divided into several microservices each running on a container which will result in a big number of running containers in the environment. and depending on the number of applications and how big they are, we may have 100's, 1,000's, or even more of running container.
+When thinking about microservices, an application was divided into several microservices each running on a container which will result in a big number of running containers in the environment, and depending on the number of applications and how big they are, we may have 100's, 1,000's, or even more of running container.
 Now let's ask some of the main questions:
 - How will those containers get deployed.
 - What will happen if one or more containers failed in the deployment.
 - What will happen if one or more container went down.